shehreendheda/katacoda-scenarios/slov2/slopractice/step4.md

 4. Expand **Say what’s happening**.

-   Leave the name the monitor as is.
+   Leave the name of the monitor as is.

    Add `Monitor for the SLO "99% of the time the p99 latency of a home page request should be less than 5 seconds."`{{copy}} to the description.